(See also Overview of Hypertension.)

 About 80% of cases are caused by atherosclerosis, and 20% by fibromuscular dysplasia.

-Do ultrasonography, MRA, or radionuclide imaging to identify patients who should have renal angiography, the definitive test.
+Do ultrasonography, magnetic resonance angiography, or radionuclide imaging to identify patients who should have renal angiography, the definitive test.

 Give aggressive medical treatment of hypertension, atherosclerosis, and related disorders.